coldnew/ipify.clj/README.md

 ## Dependencies

-This library ican worked on **both** Clojure/ClojureSript, you need following minimal version:
+This library can worked on **both** Clojure/ClojureSript, you need following minimal version:

 * Clojure 1.8.0 ↑
 * ClojureScript 1.9.473 ↑